vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In the New Query Editor Script for the table, the following line is circled: \[TSQL\] \[navchar\](4000) NOT NULL.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image48.png "Row exceeding maximum data size")

 6. Before we fix this column, we must validate that none of the data would be truncated.
-Check the maximum actual data size with the following query.
+Check the maximum actual data size with the following query:

     ```
     SELECT MAX(DATALENGTH([TSQL]))